oceanbase/oceanbase.github.io/docs/user_manual/quick_starts_and_hands_on_practices_in_english/chapter_07_diagnosis_and_tuning/05_management_execution_plan.md

 ### EXCHANGE IN/EXCHANGE OUT (REMOTE)

 OceanBase Database supports local, remote, and distributed plans.
-For more information, see [7.2 Principles of ODP SQL routing](20.odp-sql-rout.md).
+For more information, see '7.2 Principles of ODP SQL routing'.
 The `EXCHANGE IN REMOTE` and `EXCHANGE OUT REMOTE` operators are used in a remote plan to pull remote data in a single partition back to the local node.

 Here is an example: A cluster is created in the 1-1-1 architecture, where the cluster has three zones and each zone has one node.
 The three zones are denoted as `zone1`, `zone2`, and `zone3`, and the three nodes are denoted as `A`, `B`, and `C`. `primary_zone` is set to `zone1` for a tenant, and the leaders of all tables of the tenant are stored on node `A` in `zone1`.